Rye123/50043-database-project/lab1.md

 ### 2.4.
 BufferPool

-<p>The buffer pool (class `BufferPool` in SimpleDB) is responsible for caching pages in memory that have been recently read from disk.
+The buffer pool (class `BufferPool` in SimpleDB) is responsible for caching pages in memory that have been recently read from disk.
 All operators read and write pages from various files on disk through the buffer pool.
 It consists of a fixed number of pages, defined by the `numPages` parameter to the `BufferPool` constructor.
 In later labs, you will implement an eviction policy.
 For this lab, you only need to implement the constructor and the `BufferPool.getPage()` method used by the SeqScan operator.
 The BufferPool should store up to `numPages` pages.
 For this lab, if more than `numPages` requests are made for different pages, then instead of implementing an eviction policy, you may throw a DbException.
 In future labs you will be required to implement an eviction policy.

 The `Database` class provides a static method, `Database.getBufferPool()`, that returns a reference to the single BufferPool instance for the entire SimpleDB process.